radicle-dev/radicle-upstream/docs/development.md

 ### Process

 1. Create release candidate
-    1. Create a release candidate branch with  a commit that updates the version and changelog and create a pull-request
+    1. Create a release candidate branch, bump the version, pre-fill the CHANGELOG.md file with a release note placeholder and create a pull-request.

        ```bash
        ./scripts/release.ts create-rc patch